 Insurance is also compulsory in many countries.
 Contact your insurance company or agent and request the necessary information.

 Think of your RIB and its passengers, your RIB on the trailer (parked) and the RIB on the trailer while you are driving it.
 And what if your RIB causes damage.

-Also ask for the parameters if you want to insure them against theft (on the trailer, on the pontoon, etc.).
-Insurance is mandatory in our country (Belgium).
+Also ask for the parameters if you want to insure them against theft (on the trailer, on the dock, etc.).
+Insurance is mandatory in my country, Belgium.

 In addition to insurance, safety rules also apply to you and your passengers.

 Buy “automatic” life jackets that inflate when you fall into the water.
 The temptation to wear none is great, especially in good weather.
 The temperature difference with the water is usually so great that it can be life-threatening.
 Not to mention the sometimes insidious currents …